 Female: The cephalothorax is quite small and rectangular in shape compared to the abdomen, the entire lateral and ventral part is white in colour, the central carapace is silvery and posteriorly oval in shape.
 A thick rectangular shaped reddish orange colour stripe is present between the central and whitish lateral region.
 It has eight eyes, of which the anterior median eyes are the largest and are found in the front, all the other eyes are small and present in the dorsal part of the carapace.

 The abdomen or Opisthosoma is large and oval shaped, its ventral and lateral parts are whitish in colour.
 Its dorsal part bears red transverse patterns, these patterns are thick and dark in the anterior part while being paler in the posterior part.
 The entire median dorsal region is silvery in colour.
 Spinnerets are present in the most terminal region of the abdomen which are thick, cylindrical and whitish in colour.
 The legs are transparent in colour.
-The coxa is thick and cylindrical, the trochanter is small, thick and hairy, the femur is long, hairy and cylindrical, the patella is small and cylindrical, the tibia is cylindrical, small, translucent and hairy, the metatarsus and tarsus are cylindrical, thin and covered with short and thin hairs, the claws are at the terminal end covered with short and thin setae (Figure 2-7)
+The coxa is thick and cylindrical, the trochanter is small, thick and hairy, the femur is long, hairy and cylindrical, the patella is small and cylindrical, the tibia is cylindrical, small, translucent and hairy, the metatarsus and tarsus are cylindrical, thin and covered with short and thin hairs, the claws are at the terminal end covered with short and thin setae (Figures 2-7 and 5-7)

 Male: The cephalothorax is round-shaped and broad, with a broad red stripe running down the middle of the carapace and medium-sized lateral white stripes on the sides.
 The terminal part of the pedipalps is pale greenish, while the proximal part is light brown.
 The abdomen is long and cylindrical with a broad red stripe running from front to back in the dorsal part and the lateral and ventral parts are pale greenish white.
 The spinnerets are located at the terminal end of the abdomen and are black and cylindrical.
 Its first pair of legs is big, strong, thick and reddish brown in colour which shows the male character.
 The other three pairs of legs are translucent and greenish in color, similar to the female’s legs (Figure 4)